Ananth Technologies

 Ananth Technologies Limited is an Indian aerospace manufacturer that provides hardware and software services.
 The company manufactures electronics and mechanical subsystems for launch vehicles, satellites, spacecraft payloads, and ground systems.
 It also builds satellites and provides launch services through a partnership with NewSpace India Limited.
 Ananth Technologies was established in 1992 and is headquartered in Hyderabad, Telangana.
 The company also has an office in Thiruvananthapuram, Kerala and a satellite manufacturing facility near Bangalore, Karnataka.

 History

-Ananth Technologies was incorporated on 17 August 1992 in Hyderabad by Subba Rao Pavuluri, a former employee of the Indian Space Research Organisation (ISRO).
+Ananth Technologies was incorporated on 17 August 1992 in Hyderabad by Dr.Subba Rao Pavuluri, a former employee of the Indian Space Research Organisation (ISRO).
 Pavuluri was a division head at ISRO when he left in 1991.
 He explained, "I left midway because of the encouragement they gave me that things can be done in the private sector to serve ISRO and also grow independently".
 Ananth Technologies was one of the first private sector space companies in India.